 We seek a Manager of Strategic Initiatives to collaboratively develop robust strategies for departments, centers, institutes, and other relevant entities to achieve Stanford Medicine's mission.
-This position is in the Office of Strategic Initiatives, which is part of the dean's strategy team, and reports to the Senior Director, Strategic Initiatives.
+This position is in the Office of Strategic Initiatives, which is part of the dean's strategy team, and reporting to Senior Director of Strategy.

 Lead the development of key strategic initiatives, including development and maintenance of Stanford Medicine's Integrated Strategic Plan.

 Collaborate with team members, faculty leaders, and administrators to scope and implement special projects and strategic initiatives that support Stanford Medicine's long-term strategic vision and short-term objectives.
 Independently execute, manage, and lead projects and initiatives.

 Conduct reviews of national programs, trends, and best practices at academic medical centers and other institutions on a variety of issues to develop program recommendations and/or benchmarks.

 Evaluate a variety of programs across Stanford Medicine.
 Lead efforts to obtain stakeholder perspectives, gather data, problem-solve, and draft recommendations.

 Develop strong working relationships and communications channels with both new and established stakeholders to further Stanford Medicine strategic initiatives.